guntur1981/go-design-patterns/01-single-responsibility-principle/README.md

 }
 ```

-In the above example, the Todo type is responsible for managing its items such as: add, delete, get item, count item, etc.

-However, it may be tempting to add a functionality, for example to persistent its items.

 ## The Reason Why This Is Not a Good Practice

 1. The Todo type is no longer focus on maintaining its items but also to persisting it.

 2. The Todo type may be used by several packages.
-If any package is not satisfied with its persistent functionality, we have to add other functionality or worse, modify the existing one (violating the Open-Close Principle).
+If any package is not satisfied with its persistent functionality, we have to add other functionality or worse, modify the existing one (violating the Open-Closed Principle).

 ## A Better Approach